tstellanova-sfdc/VolunteerForce/readme.md

-This is simple app based on the [Salesforce MobileSDK for iOS](https://github.com/forcedotcom/SalesforceMobileSDK-iOS) allows Salesforce Foundation users to:
+This simple app based on the [Salesforce MobileSDK for iOS](https://github.com/forcedotcom/SalesforceMobileSDK-iOS) allows Salesforce Foundation users to:

 - Browse your recently viewed Activities so that you might easily share, checkin, or clone them
 - Peruse forthcoming volunteer activities to find activities you'd enjoy